-It is called the Blue planet effect.
-David Attenborough presented the effect of plastic in his last episode of Blue Planet 2, the impact of these visuals made us seriously think about our way forward.
-We wanted to create a range that honours the species that works day and night to create 70% of the oxygen for our blue planet.
+It is called the “Blue Planet” effect.
+When David Attenborough presented the effect of plastic in the last episode of Blue Planet 2, the impact of these visuals made us think seriously about our way forward.
+We wanted to create a range that honours the species working day and night to create 70% of the oxygen for our blue planet.

 We have been fascinated by our botanical history, and honour the pioneers who have captured that beauty in sketch and paint.
 In this range, we would like to honour people like David Attenborough and, locally, Dr Kerry Sink who spend their lives doing research and communicating the plight of our natural habitats, especially the ocean.